 - Feel free to omit carrot and bell pepper to make this a very tomato-forward salsa.

 Whole food plant-based condiments are totally our jam!
 Feel free to browse our blog for some more goodness, starting with the following recipes:

-- 2 fresh tomatoes, seeds removed, diced
+- 6 fresh tomatoes, diced

 - 1 red bell pepper, finely diced

 - 2 green onions, sliced